Special Educational Needs

 1. The kinds of special educational needs for which provision is made at the school

-At Vigo Village School we can make provision for every kind of frequently occurring special educational need without a statement of special educational needs (Education, Health and Care Plan, (EHC)), for instance dyslexia, dyspraxia, speech and language needs, autism, Asperger’s syndrome, ADHD, learning difficulties and behaviour difficulties.
+At Vigo Village School we can make provision for every kind of frequently occurring special educational need without an Education, Health and Care Plan, (EHCP), for instance dyslexia, dyspraxia, speech and language needs, autism, Asperger’s syndrome, ADHD, learning difficulties and behaviour difficulties.
 There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.
-The school also currently meets the needs of pupils with a statement of special educational need (EHC plan).
-Decisions on the admission of pupils with a statement of special educational need (EHC plan) are made by the Local Authority.
-The admission arrangements for pupils without a statement of special educational needs (EHC plan) do not discriminate against or disadvantage disabled children or those with special educational needs.
+The school also currently meets the needs of pupils with an Education, Health and Care Plans.
+Decisions on the admission of pupils with an EHCP are made by the Local Authority.
+The admission arrangements for pupils without an EHCP do not discriminate against or disadvantage disabled children or those with special educational needs.

 2. Information, in relation to mainstream schools and maintained nursery schools, about the school's policies for the identification and assessment of pupils with special educational needs.